roycehorta/IS215_AI_Helpdesk_Assistant_Degree_Programs/README.md

 ### Step 1 — Package the Lambda function

-From the `backend/` directory, install dependencies and zip everything except secrets and cache:
+From the `backend/` directory, initialize the project, install dependencies, then zip for Lambda deployment:

 ```
 cd backend
+npm init -y
-npm install
+npm install @getbrevo/brevo
 zip -r function.zip . --exclude "*.env" "logs/*" "node_modules/.cache/*"
 ```

+> `node_modules/` is intentionally excluded from Git.
+Running `npm init -y` and `npm install` recreates it locally.

 This produces `backend/function.zip`.
 Keep this file — you will upload it in the next step.